MartinReindl/CS171-pr-HealthAndFastfood/README.md

 ## URLs
 Our project website can be found <a href="http://www.healthandfastfood.website">here</a>.

-Our project screencast can be found embedded in our website and <a href="">on youtube<a>.
+Our project screencast can be found embedded in our website and <a href="https://youtu.be/iTMWu7XD9Cg">on youtube<a>.

 ## Interface
 Overall our interface is relatively simple to understand.
 As outlined in our process book, the interface consists of a scrollable story, our main visualization, and the video at the end: